 Here at the law firm of Mogel, Speidel, Bobb & Kershner, we are proud of our rich history.
 Our founder is George F. Baer, who was the president of Reading Company.
 We are proud to have roots that reach as far back as 1868 and of our legacy for providing exceptional, trustworthy legal services for our clients.
-With offices in Reading, Womelsdorf, and Douglassville, PA, our areas of expertise include estate planning, family law, personal injury, real estate and zoning law, and much more.
+Our areas of expertise include estate planning, family law, personal injury, real estate and zoning law, and much more.

 Brief History of the Berks County Legal Community